jcp650/School_District_Analysis/README.md

 - The scores by school type did not change.

-  - When grouping the schools by size, the removal of ninth grade students at Thoms High School did not signifacntly affect the calculation.
+  - When grouping the schools by size, the removal of ninth grade students at Thoms High School did not significantly affect the calculation.

 ## Summary

-In conclusion, there were various changes that resulted in the second analysis that excluded the academically dishonest scores from ninth grade students at Thomas High School.
+In conclusion, there were various changes that resulted in the second analysis from excluding the academically dishonest scores from ninth grade students at Thomas High School.
 The first change in the data worth noting is that the district summary scores all decreased except for the average reading score.
 This means that the exclusion of the ninth grade students' scores at Thomas High School negatively affected the overall district performance.
 Second, the overall passing percentage of the Thomas High School slightly decreased when the cheating students were excluded from calculation.
 Specifically, the overall passing percentage fell approximately 0.3%.
 Third, the average reading score actually increased after removing scores from the ninth grade students at Thomas High School.
 However, every other performance metric for Thomas High School decreased, which caused the overall passing percentage to decrease.
 Fourth and finally, the math and reading scores for Thomas High School only included 10th through 12th grade students, which does not accurately represent the performance of students at Thomas High School.
 Had the ninth grade students not cheated on their tests, the ninth grade students would have been included in the analysis which would therefore provide the complete scope of test performance at Thomas High School.